ilikespace9901/PlanetPackDatabase/README.md

 3. Run code
 Its that easy

-roshan (RoshanGamer7791) is helping with this also being used by SFS Mod Installer
+roshan (RoshanGamer7791) is helping with this, Being Used by SFS Mod Installer